mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Developers Sign Blocking View, 29th May :- [7634009](https://www.fixmystreet.com/report/7634009)
 - New flytipping, 29th May :- [7633907](https://www.fixmystreet.com/report/7633907)
 - Someone requested the reopening of this lay-by and they seem to have had their request approved, without any consultation or thought given to how this would affect the local residents living directly opposite this lay-by.
 Why was this ?
 And the residents would like to request that the lay-by be closed permanently., 29th May :- [7633765](https://www.fixmystreet.com/report/7633765)
-- Lay-by on A417 longlevens, 29th May :- [7633718](https://www.fixmystreet.com/report/7633718)
-- When exiting Lyndley Chase visibility is severely compromised due to the overgrown vegetation in the verges.
-This is getting very dangerous., 29th May :- [7633703](https://www.fixmystreet.com/report/7633703)
-- Street sign broken., 29th May :- [7633438](https://www.fixmystreet.com/report/7633438)

 <!-- fix_marker ends -->